 What If You Don’t Want To Be More Productive?

-In this day and age of faster microprocessors, life hacks and instant fame, I know I’m putting myself in the crosshairs for even suggesting this, but here I am.
-I want something more from exercise than increased productivity.
-I want to come home to myself.
+I am well aware that by even proposing this in this day and age of faster microprocessors, life hacks, and rapid fame that I am placing myself in the line of fire, yet here I am.
+I am looking for something more from exercise than just an improvement in my productivity.
+I want to be alone with myself again.

 Where is our refuge from our mass of anxiety?
 Where can we find a gentle, safe place where we can summon our power without wondering about our worth?